-WordPress and website builders may seem similar in many ways.
-Both make use of а Graphical User Interface (GUI) that improves the user experience.
-In addition, both can be utilized without previous coding experience.
+WordPress may seem similar to most website builders in many ways.
+All make use of а Graphical User Interface (GUI) that improves the user experience.
+In addition, they can be utilized without previous coding experience.
 Still, what makes one better than the other?
 Today, we are putting WordPress vs Website Builders to the test to see which is the best solution for building a website.

 What is WordPress and How Does it Work